Hybrid-Attention Guided Network with Multiple Resolution Features for Person Re-Identification: Experiments

-\textbf{Effectiveness of Attention Module:} As shown in Table~\ref{tab:8}, Baseline$_{BMM}$ refers to adding Bag of Tricks, MGO and MPFE modules to the baseline and aims to verify the effect of attention module on the performance of our model.
+\textbf{Effectiveness of Attention Module:} As shown in Table~\ref{tab:8}, Baseline$_{BMM}$ refers to add Bag of Tricks, MGO and MPFE modules to the baseline and aims to verify the effect of attention module on the performance of our model.
 We use S and C to respectively represent spatial attention module (SAM) and channel attention module (CAM) and '$\copyright$' represents connection operation.
 Therefore, S+C+$\copyright$ means we first adopt CAM and then use SAM, finally perform connection operation.
 The character order represents the order in which operations are performed.
 Similarly, ©+S+C means the first step is to perform connection operation.
 C+$\copyright$+S means the first step is to perform CAM.
 It can be seen from Table~\ref{tab:8} that Baseline$_{BMM}$+S+$\copyright$+C can get the best results and achieves 95.7\% on rank-1 and 87.7\% on mAP accuracy.
-The second part of this Table shows the performance of our model after adding channel attention and spatial attention respectively (using the feature map of Stage 4 only).
+The second part of this table shows the performance of our model after adding channel attention and spatial attention respectively (using the feature map of Stage 4 only).
 At the same time, we also consider the order of adding two attention modules into our model, which the results are shown in the third and fourth parts of this Table, respectively.
 We can see that when we first adopt spatial attention model and then perform connection, and finally adopt the channel attention model, our model can get the best results.

-Fig.~\ref{fig:7} displays the activation maps of different person images.
-This shows that our model can focus on more discriminative region than the baseline.
-We first look at the first row, it can be seen that our method can focus on the significant region, regardless of changes of the perspective.
-In addition, our method can also detect the same significant area with different perspectives and scales (the images in the second row).
+Figure~\ref{fig:7} displays the activation maps of different person images and we can see that our model can focus on more discriminative regions than the baseline.
+The first row of Figure~\ref{fig:7} shows that our method can focus on the significant regions, regardless of changes of the perspective.
+In addition, our method can also detect the same significant regions with different perspectives and scales (the images in the second row).